 Step 1: Figure out the Size of Your Pillow Top, Envelope Backs and Cut your Fabric

-The size of your pillow top will be the same size as your pillow form.
-I used my 16½" x 16½" Shamrock of Love Quilt Block and purchased a 16½" square pillow form.
+The size of your pillow top will be one inch larger than your pillow form.
+I used my 16½" x 16½" Shamrock of Love Quilt Block and purchased a 15½" square pillow form.

-• Now that you have your pillow top measurement.
-Cut your fabric to the correct size.
-I am using a 16½" x 16½" square for this tutorial.
+Now that you have your pillow top measurement cut your fabric to the correct size.
+For this tutorial, I am using a 16½" x 16½" square.
 Now, it's time to make your two envelope backs.

 Note: Your pillow's length will always be the same as your fabric's length.